Disagreeing and respect

 When we follow these principles, it goes a long way in honoring and respecting our spouse even when we disagree.
 Following these principles helps us live with integrity, not only with our spouse, but also with others.
 Our husbands don’t need us to defend them.
 They need us to honor and respect their position as the leader in the relationship.
 Our spouses need to be elevated instead of emasculated.

 What changes could you make this week to show honor and respect to your spouse even when you think he’s in the wrong?
-For starters, choose one of the points listed above, focus on developing this change – then watch and see what God is going to do!
+For starters, choose one of the points listed above, focus on developing this change – then watch and see what God will do!